dib-lab/2022-paper-branchwater-software/manuscript.md

 ### Petabase scale search represents a specific technical challenge to sourmash

-The primary design focus for the sourmash CLI has been on searching and comparing many genome-sized sketches, where for typical parameters there are between 1000 and 10,000 hashes in each sketch.
+The primary design focus for the sourmash CLI has been on searching and comparing many microbial genome-sized sketches, where for typical parameters there are between 1000 and 10,000 hashes in each sketch.
 The software provides a variety of in-memory and on-disk data structures for organizing sketches in this size range and can search hundreds of